Margaret Webster: Life and career

 In 1945, she staged the longest-running performance of Shakespeare's The Tempest to play Broadway, with Arnold Moss as Prospero, Canada Lee as Caliban, and ballerina Vera Zorina as Ariel.
 This production was only the second U.S. staging of a Shakespeare play to feature an African-American actor in a prominent role among an otherwise all-white cast.
 The production played for 100 performances, then took a short break and returned to Broadway for 24 more performances.

 In 1946, Webster and Le Gallienne co-founded the American Repertory Theater with producer Cheryl Crawford, with Webster's staging of Shakespeare's Henry VIII as its premiere production, starring Le Gallienne as Katherine, Walter Hampden as Cardinal Wolsey and Victor Jory in the title role.
 The theater operated until 1948, staging such plays as John Gabriel Borkman, Ghosts, and a legendary production of Alice in Wonderland in which Webster played the Cheshire Cat and the Red Queen.

 In 1948, her affair with Le Gallienne ended and she went on tour with her company, the Margaret Webster Shakespeare Company.
 The tour lasted until 1951, but Webster left in 1950 to become the first woman to direct a production at the Metropolitan Opera.
 Her debut production of Don Carlo served as opening night of the 1950–51 season and began the tenure of Rudolf Bing as general manager.
 Her subsequent productions were Aida (1951) and Simon Boccanegra (1959).
 Around 1953, she met the British author Pamela Frankau with whom she fell in love, and by 1957, they were living together at 55 Christchurch Hill in Hampstead, London.
 In 1964, she directed Leo Genn in 12 Angry Men in London.
 She also directed Macbeth at the New York City Opera.

 Frankau and Webster frequently moved between London and Webster's home in Aquinnah on Martha's Vineyard.
 They remained together until Frankau's death from breast cancer in 1967.
-Webster dedicated her first autobiography, titledThe Same, Only Different: Five Generations of a Great Theatre Family (1969), to Frankau.
+Webster dedicated her first autobiography, titled The Same, Only Different: Five Generations of a Great Theatre Family (1969), to Frankau.

-In 1968 Webster began a whirlwind romance with a married but separated American woman named Jane Brundred.
-She moved into Webster's Aquinnah home but within a few short months was diagnosed with terminal cancer.
+In 1968, Webster began a whirlwind romance with a married but separated American woman named Jane Brundred.
+She moved into Webster's Aquinnah home but within a few months was diagnosed with terminal cancer.
 Brundred bequeathed money to Webster in her will despite her family being against their relationship.
-The money was used for a memorial sculpture in Brundred's memory in a Shakespeare garden at Aquinnah public library.
+The money was used for a memorial sculpture in Brundred's memory in a Shakespeare garden at Vineyard Haven public library.
 The remainder of the money helped Webster permanently move to London after her own cancer diagnosis two years after Brundred's death.
 The final play she directed was George Bernard Shaw's Mrs Warren's Profession, where she directed the actress and singer Mary Ellis in 1970.
 Webster died from colon cancer at St Christopher's Hospice, 51 Lawrie Park Road, Sydenham, England in 1972, aged 67.